Sections

 For instance, it’s vital to find a vendor that has demonstrable fluency in both the source language (often English) and target language (the language the content is being translated into).
 Its vendors should also have several years of experience translating content for your industry.
 It should also have a documented process that helps its linguists quickly get up-to-speed on the history and verbiage of your brand.

 Different media require different approaches to translation.
 For instance, the flowing copy found in a marketing brochure is quite different from the punchy, tightly written copy found in social media posts.
-A website translation services linguists should be able to easily adapt their translation voice and style to match the spirit of your source material.
+A website translation service should be able to easily adapt their translation voice and style to match the spirit of your source material.

 Recall that a linguist’s encyclopedic knowledge of a market’s culture often results in high-quality, authentic localizations that accurately reflect how locals speak—which generates positive business results on-site and beyond.
 Your vendor should be able to illustrate this kind of authoritative linguistic knowledge among its translation teams.